galczo5/mythical-angular/content/posts/zoneless.md

 ## Disabling NgZones

 First thing you probably want to do is disabling `zone.js`.
-It's very easy to do, find the file where you obtain `PlatfromRef` object, and you bootstrap your first module.
+It's very easy to do, find the file where you obtain `PlatformRef` object, and you bootstrap your first module.
 By default, it's the `main.ts` file.

-The Code should look similar to the snippet bellow.
+The Code should look similar to the snippet below.

 ```typescript
 import {enableProdMode} from '@angular/core';